lucval/yojee/shopping_basket/README.md

 Future Improvements
 ===================
-- *product* should be provided with an ID and mapping between products and categories could be defined by mean of a relational database
-- a relation or an extra input field could be used to define imported products
+- an extra input field could be used to define imported products